Jerusalem Municipality: Municipal seal

-Shortly after the founding of Israel, then-mayor Gershon Agron of West Jerusalem initiated a design contest among local graphic designers for a municipal seal.
-The winning design was presented by a team led by typographer and artist Eliyahu Koren.
+Shortly after the founding of the State of Israel, the municipality of West Jerusalem, under the administration of then-mayor, initiated a design contest among local graphic designers for an official municipal seal.
+The winning design was submitted in 1949 and officially adopted in February 1950.
+It was created by a team led by the renowned typographer and artist Eliyahu Koren, who was then serving as the head of the Jewish National Fund’s graphics department.

-The seal's design consists of a shield with the Lion of Judah flanked on either side by olive branches and superimposed on a stylized background representing the Western Wall.
-Above the main display is the Hebrew-language word for Jerusalem (Yerushaláyim).